curtsinger-lab/riker/README.md

 $ git submodule update
 ```

-You should now be able to build and test Dodo:
+You should now be able to build and test Riker:
 ```
 $ make
 $ make test